-A user’s perception of a website can evoke a wide range of emotions and attitudes.
+Aesthetics alter a user’s perception of a website, which can evoke a wide range of emotions and attitudes.
 These emotions and perceptions impact the user’s attitude towards the website’s content, advertised products, company, credibility and site usability.

-The design and presentation of a website is strongly visual and users are known to make aesthetic judgments of a site very quickly.
+The design and presentation of a website is strongly visual, and users are known to make judgments of a site’s aesthetics very quickly.
 As the website likeability and credibility increases so does the likelihood of purchasing from the site.
 Since the site’s aesthetics can influence brand perception and credibility, the importance of design and color treatments must be considered.

 Research by Khuang, et al., (2001) and Park and Jung (2001) demonstrated that emotion can increase the value of physical products such as houses and cars.
 Emotion can also influence a user’s memories of products and their purchasing decision processes (Kim, Lee & Choi, 2002).
 The history of traditional media’s use of emotions to build brand equity and loyal customers is well known.
 Marketers know that their most loyal customers are those with an emotional connection to their brand.